rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts/index.md

 ### Scaling policies

 The *scaling policy* determines what kind of scaling occurs - up or down - and when scaling occurs.
-You must define separate polices for scaling up and scaling down.
+You must define separate policies for scaling up and scaling down.
 You can have multiple scaling policies per scaling group.

 For schedule-based policies, you can use a cron job to configure the schedule.
 At the specified time, Auto Scale adds servers or removes them as dictated by the policy.

-You can also configure the scale-up and scale-down to be a set number, or a percentage of your total scaling group.
+You can also configure the scale-up and scale-down to be a set number or a percentage of your total scaling group.

 And, you can use a webhook to respond to an event and trigger a policy.
 You can